Ismael Romero

-Ismael Romero Fernández (born June 23, 1991) is a Cuban-born Puerto Rican professional basketball player for Libertadores de Querétaro of the LNBP and the Puerto Rican national team.
+Ismael Romero Fernández (born June 23, 1991) is a Cuban-Puerto Rican professional basketball player who plays for the Meralco Bolts of the East Asia Super League (EASL) and the Puerto Rican national team.
 Romero formerly represented the Cuban national team.
 He played college basketball for Universidad del Turabo from Puerto Rico.

 College career

 After leaving Cuba, Romero attended the Universidad del Turabo of Puerto Rico where he helped his team to win, undefeated, the Liga Atlética Interuniversitaria de Puerto Rico (LAI) in 2014.

 Professional career

 In 2007, Romero joined local team Villa Clara, where he played for four seasons.
 On October 31, he was selected by the Grand Rapids Drive in the fourth round of the 2015 NBA Development League Draft.
 On January 28, 2016, he made his D-League debut in a 90–87 win over the Iowa Energy, recording one point and one rebound in seven minutes.
 On March 20, 2016, Romero had a double-double in a 102–97 win over the Fort Wayne Mad Ants, finishing with 13 points, 14 rebounds and three steals, including nine points in the fourth quarter.
 In 27 games, he averaged 5.4 points and 4.9 rebounds per game.

 On April 6, 2016, Romero signed with Atléticos de San Germán of the Puerto Rican League.
 The next day, he made his debut for San Germán in a 90–75 loss to Vaqueros de Bayamón, recording 11 points, three rebounds, three assists and one steal in 17 minutes.
 On May 26, he was named the BSN Rookie of the Year.
 In 17 games, he averaged 13.0 points, 5.1 rebounds, 1.4 assists and 1.2 steals in 24.1 minutes.

 On August 30, 2016, Romero signed with Mexican team Panteras de Aguascalientes.
 In 24 games, he averaged 18.3 points, 8.0 rebounds, 1.2 assists and 0.8 steals in 23.8 minutes.